 Michael Botur holds a Masters in Creative Writing (AUT University) with a Graduate Diploma in Journalism from Massey University.
-Since 2011, he has written for a magazine which also publishes theories about an ancient race of pre-Maori white settlers.
+Since 2011, he has occasionally written for a magazine which unfortunately also publishes theories about an ancient race of pre-Maori white settlers.

 PIC: Allan Titford at home, Waikato, Dec 2012, with a photo of his Maunganui Bluff farm.
 Photo by Mykeljon Winckel, Elocal magazine.

 Allan Titford squats on the floor in a puddle of papers.
 He doesn’t get up as we enter.
 There’s too much work to do.
 His skinny legs are folded.
 His partner, Marcian, brings us cups of instant coffee and a plate of sliced fruit for Allan, who counts diabetes among the things he suffers.
 The staunch, bearded Pakeha farmer who received mainstream media attention back when the Waitangi Tribunal was controversial is now housebound somewhere south of Te Kuiti, and apparently floorbound.
 Once Allan farmed 670 hectares of Maunganui Bluff; now he’s not allowed to go back to Northland, he says.
 Allan’s ex-wife Susan went over to the dark side, and his Pakeha neighbours and former supporters have been bought out, Allan says.
 Allan sold his farm following 1992’s WAI38 decision, though he says he was forced off the land by his Maori neighbours.
 Allan’s a full time researcher into Waitangi Tribunal decisions.
 He’s written a book, Robbery By Deceit.
 It’s 600 pages long.